mt0rm0/Literature-for-NLP/README.md

 The texts have no copyright, but they are intended for non commercial use, and research purposes.

-The texts come, unless said otherwise, from the Project Gutemberg website, that has been making an extraordinary effort collecting, scanning and cleaning an incrdibly huge amount of books, so they are available for everyone.
+The texts come, unless said otherwise, from the Project Gutemberg website, that has been making an extraordinary effort collecting, scanning and cleaning an incredibly huge amount of books, so they are available for everyone.